Family Food on the Table

 • Pour the mixture into the prepared pan and pat down in an even layer.
 (You can wet your fingers with water and press it down that way if it's sticky.)

 • Bake at 350 for 30 minutes.
 Let cool for at least 10 minutes in the pan and then cut into 14 bars and let cool completely.
+Enjoy immediately or store in an air tight container at room temperature for up to a week.

 Notes

-I use white whole wheat flour but you can substitute regular all-purpose flour or a gluten-free flour blend.
+Flour: I use white whole wheat flour but you can substitute regular all-purpose flour or use a combination of all purpose and wheat flour.

 These granola bars are dairy free as is, as long as you use dairy-free chocolate chips.